 Reranking: Improving Retrieval Quality

 Vector similarity search is fast but approximate.
-The top-K chunks from embedding search aren't always the most useful results — they're just the nearest neighbors in embedding space.
+The top-K chunks from embedding search aren't always the most useful results — they're just the nearest neighbors in embedding space; they're just the closest by raw distance, which isn't the same as the most useful answer to the question.
 Reranking adds a second pass: a more powerful model re-scores each candidate for actual relevance to the query.

 Two-Stage Retrieval Pipeline